Ballito, South Africa

 People living in Ballito were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

 "When moving to Ballito, you should pack a variety of clothing suitable for warm, tropical weather, including lightweight shirts, shorts, and dresses.
 Don't forget to include swimwear, as Ballito is known for its beautiful beaches.
 However, also pack a few warmer items such as light jackets or sweaters for cooler evenings or unexpected weather changes.
 Comfortable walking shoes are a must, as well as sandals or flip-flops for the beach.
 You should also pack a good quality sunscreen, a hat, and sunglasses to protect yourself from the strong African sun.
 If you plan on going on safari or exploring the outdoors, consider packing some hiking boots, long pants, and long-sleeved shirts to protect against insects and vegetation.
 A good insect repellent is also recommended.
 Remember to pack all necessary toiletries, prescription medications, and a basic first aid kit.
 It's also a good idea to bring a reusable water bottle to stay hydrated.
 Don't forget your important documents such as your passport, driver's license, and any necessary visas or permits.
 It's also a good idea to have copies of these documents.
 Lastly, pack any electronics you'll need, such as your phone, laptop, or camera, along with the necessary chargers and adapters.
-South Africa uses Type M plugs, so you may need a travel adapter," said one expat in Ballito.
+South Africa uses Type M plugs, so you may need a travel adapter," wrote a member in Ballito.

 Where should I setup a bank account in Ballito?